proteststencils/github-pages/index.md

 ---
-title: Welcome to my blog
+title: Protest Stencils - Take It To The Streets
 ---

+# Take it to the streets, baby